reserve-protocol/protocol/docs/developers.md

 The issuance rate is a percentage value that describes what proportion of the RToken supply to issue per block.
 It controls how quickly the protocol can scale up RToken supply.

 Anticipated value: `0.00025e18` = 0.025% per block

+## `oneshotPauseDuration`

+{s}

+The number of seconds a oneshot pause should last.
+That is, a pause performed by the pauser role, which can only be used once.
+The owner can pause indefinitely.

+Anticipated value: `864000` = 10 days

+## `minBidSize`

+{%}

+The minimum bid size allowed in a Gnosis EasyAuction as afraction of the `minBuyAmount`.

+Antipicated value: `0.001e18` = 0.1%